DhivyaDG/MS-Excel-Projects/Shark_Attacks/README.txt

 ----------------------------------

 Description:
-	The aim of this project is to prepare a real-life dataset for analysis and study shark attacks for a governmental research organization that studies marine biology.
+	The aim of this project is to analyze the real-life dataset and study shark attacks for a governmental research organization that studies marine biology.
 The source of the data file has been taken from the url: https://www.kaggle.com/datasets/mysarahmadbhat/shark-attacks
 The csv files has also been attached along with the excel workbook.

 The data will eventually help the organisation to understand the following questions: